Pick up / drop off location

 Although they come with a unique set of risks, the roads in Iceland are perfectly safe to drive if you act with care and good judgement, and know your limits.

 It is imperative that travellers who rent a car in Iceland are aware of laws here that are different to those of their home country, so be sure to take the following notes.

 To rent a car, you must have had a valid driver's license for one year, and be at least 20 years old.
-To rent a minibus or four-wheel-drive, you must be 23.
-Your license must be in English or accompanied by an official translation.
+To rent a minibus or a four-wheel-drive, you must be 23.
+Your license must be in characters of the modern Latin alphabet, or accompanied by an official translation.

 The speed limits are generally lower than in other European countries due to the hazards associated with driving in Iceland.
 The maximum speed limit on paved highways in the countryside is 90 km/h; on gravel roads, the limit is 80 km/h, and in towns and cities, generally 50 km/h.
 If you are unsure or if the area is not signposted, it is best to assume the limit is 50 km/h.
 In some areas, there are signs encouraging you to reduce speed, but it is generally expected that drivers will use common sense and choose a safe speed according to the conditions.
 More common are signs indicating specific hazards ahead, such as sharp bends or exposure to high winds.